9 Real Estate Prospecting Letter Templates for Lead Outreach

 (Insert signature)

-Keep in mind that it’s important to gather information from reputable sources.
-Since Zillow is the top real estate platform in the world, leverage the platform’s reputation and popularity to establish your own authority.
+Before sending a real estate prospecting letter with any kind of data, make sure you’ve gathered information from a reputable source.
+For instance, Zillow is the top real estate platform in the world, so leverage the platform’s reputation and popularity to establish your own authority.
 Start by looking at Zillow’s resources for agents, like their Agent Toolkit and refinancing page.
-You can plug in your ZIP code and immediately view up-to-date interest rates, current charts, and refinancing data.
+Plug in your ZIP code and immediately view up-to-date interest rates, current charts, and refinancing data.

 4. Renter Letter